jtorral/rocky9-pg17-bundle/README.md

     docker build -t rocky9-pg17-bundle .

+You can then run the [genDeploy](https://github.com/jtorral/rocky9-pg17-bundle/blob/main/genDeploy.md) script

+To generate the run commands needed for your deployment.
+It is advisablex eto use the genDeploy script.
+However, if you wish to generate your own docker run commands, you will need to follow steps below.

+## Optional if not using genDeploy from above.

-After building the image, a **custom network** named `pgnet` is created to allow communication between the containers.
+After building the image, a **custom network** named `pgnet`  or whatever name you decide upon is created to allow communication between the containers.

     docker network create pgnet